Streaming-Data-Analytics/2024-2025_SML-vs-CL/README.md

 **DISCAIMER**: This project requires a neural networks/deep learning background.
 _____
 # Brief Description
-This project compares Streaming Machine Learning (SML) and Continual Learning (CL) models on data streams with temporal dependencies, under virtual and real drift scenarios.
+This project compares Streaming Machine Learning (SML) and Continual Learning (CL) models on data streams with **temporal dependencies**, under **virtual and real drift scenarios**.
 We use a weather dataset to predict air temperature based on various weather features, divided into five concepts representing different weather patterns.

 The goal is to evaluate how SML, which focuses on rapid adaptation, and CL, which aims to retain past knowledge, handle concept drift and forgetting.
 The models are assessed through prequential evaluation and CL metrics, including accuracy and backward transfer.